cloudant/sync-android/doc/migration.md

         new FieldSort("age"),
         new FieldSort("pet.species")),
     "basic");
+// perform queries etc
+// ...
+// call close to release resources ds.close();
 ```

 The `ensureIndexed` methods have been replaced by `createJsonIndex`
 and `createTextIndex`.

-The first argument to createJsonIndex and createTextIndex is of type
+The first argument to `createJsonIndex` and `createTextIndex` is of type
 `List<FieldSort>`.

 To specify the fields "name" and "age", replace instances of